Programmes - Bridges

 The pier is located on the North banks of the Humber Estuary and can be accessed by pedestrians via Nelson Street.

-The structure is composed of timber deck sections supported on timber columns.
+The structure comprises timber deck sections supported on timber columns.

-In June 2022, structural monitoring and detailed inspections showed that Victoria Pier was in very poor condition, with a number of defects identified including localised rotting in most sections.
+In June 2022, structural monitoring and detailed inspections showed that Victoria Pier was in very poor condition, with several defects identified, including localised rotting in most sections.
 Therefore, we needed to close the pier to maintain public safety.

-For the latest traffic updates follow Hull CC News on X (formerly Twitter) or Facebook.
-Alternatively, visit Causeway one.network.
+For the latest traffic updates, follow Hull CC News on X (formerly Twitter) or Facebook.
+Alternatively, visit the Travel Hull website for live traffic and travel updates.

-For weekly traffic and travel updates, visit Hull CC News.
+For weekly traffic and travel updates, access Hull CC News.